c272/microbit-v2-docs/content/setup/_index.md

 # Setup

-Pages detailing the download, setup, and build of the Microbit v2 API on Windows, Mac and Linux.
+Pages detailing the download and setup of the micro:bit v2 build environment on Windows, Mac and Linux.